-In addition, fewer chemically dependent patients showed up in the emergency room (ER).
+In addition, fewer chemically dependent patients showed up in the emergency room, or ER.
 “We managed detox as an outpatient (service) better than we thought, and ER responded positively,” Pating said.

-Chemical Dependence Recovery Program (CDRP) staffers moved on to work with the psychiatry department to coordinate care for patients with the dual diagnosis of depression and addiction.
-They also put into place Northern California KP’s innovative Early Start program for pregnant women with drug or alcohol problems, which began in 2003.
+Chemical Dependence Recovery Program staffers moved on to work with the psychiatry department to coordinate care for patients with the dual diagnosis of depression and addiction.
+They also put into place Kaiser Permanente Northern California's innovative Early Start program for pregnant women with drug or alcohol problems, which began in 2003.

-Today, 42 KP prenatal clinics in Northern California have a team of specialists who do initial screening and then follow women throughout their pregnancy with a program to counsel and support them in reducing their use.
-Based on continuing evaluation of the results in baby birth weight and other factors, with the help of the Division of Research (DOR), the program has been expanded to the Hawaii Region and part of Southern California since 2006.
+Today, 42 Kaiser Permanente prenatal clinics in Northern California have a team of specialists who do initial screening and then follow women throughout their pregnancy with a program to counsel and support them in reducing their use.
+Based on continuing evaluation of the results in baby birth weight and other factors, with the help of the Division of Research, the program has been expanded to the Hawaii Region and part of Southern California since 2006.

-In the intervening years, the “dinosaur” pioneers also began a partnership with TPMG’s Division of Research to study the quality of substance abuse care and possible costs savings realized by providing this type of treatment.
+In the intervening years, the “dinosaur” pioneers also began a partnership with The Permanente Medical Group’s Division of Research to study the quality of substance abuse care and possible costs savings realized by providing this type of treatment.

-In the October 2000 issue of Health Services Research, TPMG researchers, led by Connie Weisner, doctor of public health, published a study of outcomes for patients who began treatment in KP’s Sacramento alcohol and drug treatment program from 1994 to 1996.
+In the October 2000 issue of Health Services Research, TPMG researchers, led by Connie Weisner, doctor of public health, published a study of outcomes for patients who began treatment in Kaiser Permanente’s Sacramento alcohol and drug treatment program from 1994 to 1996.

 The study, “The Outcome and Cost of Alcohol and Drug Treatment in an HMO: Day Hospital Versus Traditional Outpatient Regimens,” compared the success and costs of an intensive six-hours-a-day program to a two-to-eight-hours-per-week program.1